Rockz1152/Public/Windows/Dell-Command-Update.md

 # Dell Command Update
-Dell Command update or DCU, is a Dell utility for Windows that detects and installs the latest BIOS, firmware, and driver updates for supported Dell systems.
+Dell Command Update or DCU, is a Dell utility for Windows that detects and installs the latest BIOS, firmware, and driver updates for supported Dell systems.

 ## Installation
 Starting with version 5.5 of Dell Command Update, unnecessary bloat is included in the installer.
 As such, it is recommended to only install version 5.4 from the link below.